Isauuc/automate-for-growth/01-getting-started/README.md

 **Real example:**
 - You want a blog post about "How to Start a Side Hustle"
-- The platform generates a complete, SEO-optimized article
+- [ViralWave Studio](https://viralwavestudio.com) generates a complete, SEO-optimized article
 - You add your personal touches
 - Publish to your website
 - It drives traffic for months